-1. All grey water must be disposed of in an approved sanitary manner, i.e. poured into a sink which drains into an approved sewage system.
-Where this can not be done, the grey water must be channeled into an approved holding tank.
-Grey water must not be dumped onto the surface of the ground or down a storm sewer.

-- 2. Where living accommodations are permitted on the grounds in mobile trailers during the event, an approved sewage system must be provided for the disposal of all waste water from these vehicles.
-The system must be pre-approved by Algoma Public Health. - 3.
-Adequate sanitary facilities are to be provided, properly equipped and maintained for use of the public and workers.
+- All grey water must be disposed of in an approved sanitary manner, i.e. poured into a sink which drains into an approved sewage system.
+Where this cannot be done, the grey water must be channeled into an approved holding tank.
+Grey water must not be dumped on the ground or down a storm sewer. - 3.
+Where temporary living accommodations are permitted on the grounds (i.e. mobile trailers) during the event, an approved sewage system must be provided for the disposal of all waste water from these vehicles.
+The system must be pre-approved by Algoma Public Health. - 4.
+Adequate sanitary facilities must be provided, properly equipped and maintained for use of the public and workers.